Tyranties/picoCTF-picoGym-challenges/general-skills/1_wanna_b3_a_r0ck5tar/1_wanna_b3_a_r0ck5tar.md

       print("That ain't it, Chief")
 ```

-Run the modified lyrics.py program with the inputs `the_music = 10` and `the_rythem = 170` to reveal decimal values.
+Run the modified lyrics.py program with the inputs `the_music = 10` and `the_rhythm = 170` to reveal decimal values.
 These values can be converted to ASCII characters using a simple script, where we append all decimal values into an array `values` and do the following:

 ```python
 ascii_characters = [chr(value) for value in values]